nspin/aether/README.md

 *   44 - Storing arbitrary data in the DHT
 *   45 - Multiple-address operations for the BitTorrent DHT

-For more information, visit [my website](nickspinale.com/projects.html).
+For more information, visit [nickspinale.com/projects.html](http://nickspinale.com/projects.html).